CRM Design: 7 Best Practices

 An example of a prototype we developed for a client

-Usability testing sessions are an essential part of the process.
+Usability testing sessions are an essential part of the CRM design process.
 For CRMs those are vital, since messing up usability will undermine retention and adoption.
 Users tolerate poor usability only if they have no alternative.

 Below, we included an example of a usability testing deliverable.
 It shows a UI fragment and the feedback that users had while interacting with it.